alanspace/Quantum_Error_Correction/readme.md

 This repository contains a hands-on programming lab designed to construct, visualize, and simulate the surface code for quantum error correction using Google's high-performance quantum circuit simulator, Stim.

-This lab is structured as a Jupyter Notebook that guides you through the process of building a complete surface code circuit from the ground up.
+This lab is structured as a Jupyter Notebook that runs through the process of building a complete surface code circuit from the ground up.
 We will implement the core logic in a separate Python file, surface_code.py, and use the notebook to test, visualize, and analyze the implementation.

 🚀 Learning Objectives
 By completing this lab, we will: